-Water is gravity feed from the pump the showers will not remove your skin however they are adequate.
+Water is gravity fed from the pump the showers will not remove your skin however they are adequate.

 Budget Rooms – This accommodation has a bed and small fridge on the inside, Linen is provided but no towels crockery or cutely.
 This room has a shared outside kitchen and a shared main ablution block.

-These rooms are fully self contained with kitchen, ensuite and TV, they are supplied with all linen and towels and are air conditioned.
-Each chalet has one queen been and two singles.http://www.portsmithcaravanpark.com.au/chalets.html
+These rooms are fully self-contained with a kitchen, ensuite and TV, they are supplied with all linen and towels and are air-conditioned.
+Each chalet has one queen bed and two singles.http://www.portsmithcaravanpark.com.au/chalets.html

 For all forms of accommodation check IN is 2pm OUT 10am

 The Park Kiosk stocks a wide range of stuff.

 - Diesel and Unleaded Fuel